vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Here, the epistemic question is: "How do we know that seeing that the sky is blue is evidence for believing that it's blue?"
 The metaphysical question is: "What is it about our seeing the blue sky that makes it evidence for believing that the sky is blue?"

-The nonconstitutivist says, with respect to the first question: Determining that seeing something is evidence for believing it depends on our knowing about how seeing works.
+The externalist says, with respect to the first question: Determining that seeing something is evidence for believing it depends on our knowing about how seeing works.
 In other words, it depends on our investigating the various physiologic and environmental factors that effect the performance of our visual faculties.
-The constitutivist, on the other hand, thinks that we can determine that seeing is evidence for believing just by introspecting on perceptual experience; i.e. by reflecting on what it is like to see something.
+The internalist, on the other hand, thinks that we can determine that seeing is evidence for believing just by introspecting on perceptual experience; i.e. by reflecting on what it is like to see something.

-With respect to the second question: The nonconstitutivist says that the physiologic and environmental factors involved in vision are what make seeing a form of evidence.
-The constitutivist, on the other hand, says that the phenomenology of visual experience is what makes it evidential.
+With respect to the second question: The externalist says that the physiologic and environmental factors involved in vision are what make seeing a form of evidence.
+The internalist says that the phenomenology of visual experience is what makes it evidential.

 The first chapter of the TCM, titled *The Epistemology of Evidentiality* [Prāmānyajñaptivādaḥ], centers on the epistemic question.
 The second chapter, *The Metaphysics of Evidentiality* [Prāmānyotpattivādaḥ], deals with the metaphysical question.